prajwalkulkarni/take-a-break/README.md

 </p>
 Additionally, you can enable push notifications that broadcast a notification at every break interval.
 This is especially useful when you perform tasks across browser and other applications.

+## Running the project locally

+Clone this repository, and simply run:
+`yarn install`

 ## Contribution

 This project is open-sourced and accepting contributions.
 Kindly go through the [contribution guidelines](CONTRIBUTING.md) to get started.